dheijl/swyh-rs/README.md

 - On a freshly installed Windows system you may get an error "**VCRUNTIME140.dll was not found**".
 Rust Windows binaries built with the MSVC toolchain need the Visual Studio 2015..2019 runtime.
 Because so much software relies on it, is almost always already present, but if not you can get the Visual C++ 2015..2019 runtime installer from [https://aka.ms/vs/16/release/vc_redist.x64.exe](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 The current Windows installer will automatically do this if necessary.
 - On linux you may have to enable **audio monitoring** with pavucontrol to make audio capture work
 - make sure that your firewall or anti-virus do not block the default incoming HTTP port 5901 for streaming requests (or the port number you configured in the UI if not the default), and that outgoing UDP traffic is allowed for SSDP
+- if you use SlimProto (squeezelite) support, make sure TCP and UDP port 3483 are allowed through your firewall, or squeezelite clients will not be discovered/controlled
 - resizing a window in fltk 1.4 is not ideal, but thanks to @MoAlyousef it is now usable in swyh-rs.
 But if you resize vertically to a very small window you risk losing the horizontal scrollbar in the textbox at the bottom.
 - simultaneous streaming to multiple renderers is only limited by the number of renderer buttons that can be shown in the available space in the window.
 - Kaspersky Antivirus can prevent audio capture, so you may have to add an exception for swyh-rs (thanks @JWolvers).